 • Griffin finds a hidden closet full of creepy clown dolls.
 We never find out why they were there or who owned them, all we get is “People collect weird stuff” from the dad as an explanation.

-• Trees smashing through windows and hauling out a screaming kid does not attract attention from the neighbours.
+• Trees smashing through windows and hauling out a screaming kid, surprisingly, does not attract attention from the neighbours.